5

 Introduction to the guidelines

-"Stewardship" of an institutional investor
+Stewardship of an institutional investor

 An institutional investor, when making an investment or carrying out its fiduciary duty, is advised to be based on fund providers’ (may contain clients, beneficiaries or shareholders of the institutional investors) overall interests, monitor the operation of an investee company and participate in corporate governance through attendance at shareholders' meetings, exercise of voting rights, engagement in appropriate dialogue and interact with management, including board of directors or executives, of the investee company.
 Such is "stewardship" of an institutional investor.